Nancy Tate

-Nancy Tate is an American politician from Brandenburg, Kentucky.
-She is a Republican and represents District 27 in the State House.
+Nancy Jones Tate (born December 4, 1964) is an American politician and Republican member of the Kentucky House of Representatives from District 27.
 Her district includes all of Meade County as well as the northern portion of Hardin County, including the cities of Radcliff and Fort Knox.

+Background

+Tate earned a Bachelor of Business Administration from Mid-Continent University before earning a Master of Project Management from George Washington University.
 Before entering politics, she worked for the United Parcel Service.

+She is a board member of Kentucky Right to Life and president of its local Meade-Breck Chapter.

-Political positions
+Political career

+Positions

-Tate is a staunch pro-lifer, chairing the Kentucky House’s pro-life caucus.
-In 2022, she promoted a constitutional amendment that would have clarified the Constitution of Kentucky does not “secure or protect a right to abortion”.
+Tate holds staunch anti-abortion views, chairing the Kentucky House's pro-life caucus.
+In 2022, she promoted a constitutional amendment that would have clarified the Constitution of Kentucky does not "secure or protect a right to abortion".